Skip to main content

 Al Machboos

-The most popular rice dish in Emirati cuisine, similar to biryani.
-Prepared with chicken, lamb, or fish, seasoned with cardamom, cinnamon, cloves, lemon, and sometimes saffron.
-A staple at family gatherings and celebrations.
+The go-to rice dish in Emirati cooking, close to a biryani.
+It is made with chicken, lamb, or fish and seasoned with cardamom, cinnamon, cloves, lemon, and sometimes saffron.
+You will find it at most family gatherings and celebrations.

 Al Harees